- Infographics for Loadshedding

 - Delay switching on lights and appliances until after the peak periods whenever possible

-- Switch off your pool pump and geyser, and never run both at the same time or other large electrical equipment simultaneously
+- Switch off your pool pump and geyser, and never run both at the same time or simultaneously with other large electrical equipment

 - Most important: remember the golden rule, Switch off what you don’t need